LBHackney-IT/API-Playbook/docs/application_logging.md

 ### Filters

 - To reduce the high volume of log entries, the applications should add the following log filters:
-- Filter out healthcheck logs (keep errors)
+- Filter out healthcheck logs (keep errors).
-- Limit the log level to
+- Limit the log level to.
-- Non production environments = Information
+- Non production environments = Information.
-- Production environments = Warning
+- Production environments = Warning.
-- Don't let ASP.NET Core Console Logging Slow your App down
+- Don't let ASP.NET Core Console Logging Slow your App down.
-- Logging in .NET Core and ASP.NET Core
+- Logging in .NET Core and ASP.NET Core.

 ### Masking

 Prevent log entries containing Personal Identifiable Information (PII) by removing the attributes, or, masking part of the value.

 </TextToSpeech>